Skip to main content

 MicroRNA (miRNA) Activity Small non-coding RNAs that can degrade messenger RNA (mRNA) or block its translation, effectively silencing genes post-transcriptionally.
 Dysregulated miRNAs are implicated in PCOS.
 Sleep & Circadian Rhythm ∞ The expression of many miRNAs is under circadian control.
 Stabilizing the sleep-wake cycle can help normalize miRNA profiles.
 Restoration of normal post-transcriptional regulation of genes involved in metabolic and reproductive pathways.

 The concept of pharmacogenomics, which studies how genes affect a person’s response to drugs, also has a parallel in lifestyle medicine.
-Just as genetic variants in metformin transporters can influence the efficacy of that drug, genetic variants in pathways related to or stress resilience can determine the “dose” and “type” of lifestyle intervention required to achieve a therapeutic effect.
+Just as genetic variants in metformin transporters can influence the efficacy of that drug, genetic variants in pathways related to exercise physiology or stress resilience can determine the “dose” and “type” of lifestyle intervention required to achieve a therapeutic effect.

 For example, a study on the pharmacogenetics of metformin in PCOS concluded that the specific genetic variants they investigated were not crucial for the clinical response, suggesting that other factors, possibly including lifestyle and broader genetic background, play a significant role.